Angela, an animal lover, has a passion for learning and understanding God's creatures. As a born teacher, she enjoys sharing her knowledge.

 Where Do The Florida Panther Live?

 In Florida, most of these felines live in the southern part of Florida, south of the Caloosahatchee River.
 Only 30-50 of them are still in the wild; the majority live in one of the national parks.
 The parks are a significantly smaller territory than where they used to live.
-They used to travel to several states, such as Florida, Georgia, Alabama, Louisiana, Mississippi, South Carolina, and Arkansas.
+They traveled to several states, such as Florida, Georgia, Alabama, Louisiana, Mississippi, South Carolina, and Arkansas.
 Slowly they were pushed out of many of these regions as people gained more land.

 Despite their independent spaces, they usually will live near each other.
 The older, more established Florida Panthers will live in the center.
 In contrast, the younger panthers will live on the perimeters of a habitat, putting young panthers at higher risk of being harmed since they live so close to human civilization.